 Also appreciate black-and-white (or limited color) illustrations from old science or other textbooks.
 I've collected quite a pile of them from the free shelf at my public library!

 My favorite book is Gaudy Night by Dorothy Sayers.
 My favorite authors are Madeleine L'Engle and Dorothy Sayers.
-My favorite books are mysteries, especially when they incorporate an interest of mine (cooking, needlework, etc) without it being too forced - e.g. "cozy mysteries."
+My go-to genre is mystery, especially when they incorporate an interest of mine (cooking, needlework, etc) without it being too forced - e.g. "cozy mysteries."
 Inspector Henry Tibbetts (by Patricia Moyes) and Maisie Dobbs (by Jacqueline Winspear) are two great series in this vein.

-And I've been reading quite a bit of young adult fiction to keep ahead of my boys or find books they might enjoy.
-Recent favorites include The Hunger Games and Catching Fire by Suzanne Collins; Navigating Early by Clare Vanderpool.
+In the past I read quite a bit of young adult fiction to keep ahead of my boys or find books they might enjoy.
+Favorites included The Hunger Games series by Suzanne Collins; Navigating Early by Clare Vanderpool.
 Our whole family enjoyed The Wilderking Trilogy by Jonathan Rogers - great especially for boys!
 Others: Mysterious Benedict Society (I liked the first one the most), The Wednesday Wars, Madeleine L'Engle, J. K. Rowling, Blue Balliet.

 This will probably never be relevant, since I mostly swap ATCs and postcards, but I'm allergic to avocados and shrimp.
 And naproxen (aka Aleve) - so don't send me any OTC non-steroidal anti-inflammatory drugs! :^)

 For postcards: I ADORE handmade postcards!!
 But if you don't make your own, I also like maps, native plants or animals, quirky local sites, artsy stuff.

 For tea swaps: my favorites are flavored white or green teas.
-Also like herbal or rooibos and chai mixes.
+Also like oolongs, and herbal or rooibos, and chai mixes.
 Big fan of spicy hot chocolate.
-I'm slowly learning to appreciate loose black teas tends.
+I'm slowly learning to appreciate black teas blends.
 My husband is a big fan of Earl Grey/Gray and its variants.
 And this may sound a bit whiny, but I consider a bag of ordinary Lipton to be the tea-swap-equivalent of 'sticker slapping' (representing little time or effort).